Estimated reading time: 8 minutes

 In this article, we are going to import weather data into a MySQL database.
 In addition to setting up the database tables, we will demonstrate techniques to import both historical weather data and weather forecast data.
-We will include the ways to retrieve the weather data and how to set up a script so the weather data can be refreshed on a schedule.

 Weather data provider

 If you don’t have an account, you can simply sign up for a free trial for Weather Data Services to obtain access.
-For help on getting started with the Weather Data Services page, see Getting Started With Weather Data Service.
+For help on getting started with the Weather Data Services page, see Getting Started With Weather Data Services.

 Setting up the MySQL Database

 Our first step is to create a MySQL database and create an empty table within the new database where the weather data will reside.
-In this example we are using MySQL version 8.
-We won’t be doing anything particularly complex however and so other versions should work as well.
+In this example, we are using MySQL version 8.
+We won’t be doing anything particularly complex, however, and so other versions should work as well.

-First we set up a new database schema for holding the weather data.
-We have named our new schema ‘weather_data_schema’.
-Within this schema we have created a single table called ‘weather_data’.
 Both weather history data and weather forecast data hold the same fundamental data, and so we can use the same table for both history and forecast results.
-In more advanced cases, different tables may be useful to include some of the data that specific to historical data or forecast data.
+In more advanced cases, different tables may be useful to include some of the data that is specific to historical data or forecast data.

 CREATE TABLE `weather_data` (